 What Does Leaching Mean?

-In the most basic sense, leaching is the act of access irrigation water exiting the growing media, most often through the bottom of the container.
-The access water usually contains so level of nutrient salts and is called 'leachate'—a liquid that has ran through a solid and leached out some of the constituents.'
+In the most basic sense, leaching is the act of excess irrigation water exiting the growing media, most often through the bottom of the container.
+The access water usually contains so level of nutrient salts and is called 'leachate'—a liquid that has ran through a solid and leached out some of the constituents.